herrhelms/meteor-mailchimp-3/README.md

 add to your project with
 `meteor add herrhelms:meteor-mailchimp-3`

-macke sure you have a settings.json object in your projects server directory/scope
+make sure you have a settings.json file in your projects server directory.

 ```json
 {